 We quite often see students that are not aware of the learning requirements.

 We teach driving, learners should know the road rules

 Students who come to do some lessons before their driving tests can struggle in ability, skills, understanding of road rules.
 They do not understand the intersections or roundabouts properly and sometimes just have no real road awareness.
 Confidence is only gained through practice, having no confidence can lead to hesitations and at times poor decisions.

 The learning information was always available but was disregarded because it was just easier to get in a car and drive.
 Would you jump into the water without knowing how to swim?
 Some do with tragic results.
 The same can said for driving some think they can drive, if they could there wouldn’t be accidents.
 Consider not just jumping into the car and driving, learn what you should be teaching first.

 Driving is a Risk

-Driving on the roads is not a game it can be dangerous but people seem to continually think they can just into a car and drive without having the proper driving skills or road knowledge can be dangerous.
+Driving on the roads is not a game it can be dangerous but people seem to continually think they can just into a car and drive.
+Not having the proper driving skills or road knowledge can be dangerous.
 New drivers need to drive safely and to contend with situations they may have to respond to in an instance takes time and practice.
 Inexperience does result in accidents or worse because they do not have the necessary skills.